-1. What is a High Brix foods garden?
+What is a High Brix foods garden?

-3. What do we provide to the gardener?
+What do we provide to the grower?

-4. Do we get the soil report?
+Do we get a copy of the soil report?

-6. What does the annual broadcast supply to the soil?
+What does the annual broadcast supply to the soil?

-7. What are nutrient drenches?
+What are nutrient drenches?

 What is the purpose of the nutrient drench?

-Nutrient drenches in theFix My Soil Garden Program perform 2 improvement functions.
+Nutrient drenches in the Fix My Soil Fertility Program perform two improvement functions.
 First they help the soil maintain its electrical conductance.
 This provides the soil with plenty of energy to keep the plants growing at full speed.
-Secondly nutrient drenches can supply extra nutrients to plants that have special requirements.
-As an example pumpkins and squash have a high requirement for potassium.
+Secondly, nutrient drenches can supply extra nutrients to plants that have special requirements.
+As an example, pumpkins and squash have a high requirement for potassium.
 This is supplied with a nutrient drench.
 You can only "front load" so much in the beginning of the growing season.

 Why are foliar sprays used?

-10. How do foliar sprays increase brix readings?
+How do foliar sprays increase brix readings?

 A good foliar spray will include phosphate in its nutrient package.
 Phosphates are the energy source in ATP.
 ATP drives the Krebs cycle in plants.
 Increasing phosphates in the plant through foliar spraying allows the Krebs cycle to transfer more energy within the plants.
 This allows the plant to be more efficient in storing energy as sugars from the process of photosynthesis.
 Some of these additional sugars are sent down to the roots and excreted out of the roots as exudates.
 Root exudates are a food source for bacterial colonies around the roots.
 The bacteria respond to the extra food from the plant by making more minerals available to the plant.
 The additional minerals are taken up into the plant and increase the total dissolved solids in the plant.
 This registers as a rise in brix.